 Bastles are only found in Northumberland, Cumbria and the Scottish Borders.
 There are around 200 in Northumberland, which are mainly located in remote areas of the countryside.
 The best known of these is Black Middens Bastle house, which is managed by English Heritage as a visitor attraction.

 No tour of Northumberland’s troubled history would be complete without a look at some of its battlefields.

 Hotspur launched a flanking attack with part of his force, hoping to panic the Scots into fleeing straight into the main body of troops under Hotspur himself.
 But rather than taking flight, the Scots launched a surprise counter-attack on Hotspur’s men.
-Fighting continued through the night, and eventually the Scots won, although Douglas himself was killed.
-On the English side Hotspur and 21 other knights were captured, and over 1,000 died.
+Fighting continued through the night.
+Eventually, the Scots won, although Douglas himself was killed.
+On the English side, Hotspur and 21 other knights were captured, and over 1,000 died.

 A Grade-II listed memorial was erected at the battlefield in 1910 to commemorate those who died at Flodden.
 The simple inscription reads: “To the brave of both nations”.

 Written by Chris Collett.

 Many of the beautiful old buildings and monuments mentioned are protected as listed buildings or scheduled monuments.
 You can find out more about them from the National Heritage List for England.